wookdev/wookdev.github.io/_drafts/2015-03-26-historical-note-about-munged-org.md

 to be a fact of life from them on.

-The sensible thing, looking back, would have been to use a shared calendar somewhere on the web, and invite my family to be able to view is.
+The sensible thing, looking back, would have been to use a shared calendar somewhere on the web, and give my family access.
 I have no idea why that didn't seem like a good idea 13 years ago.
 I vaguely remember rejecting the idea of using Yahoo's calendar.
 I have no idea what I didn't like about it.